University of Leoben: Rankings

-In Shanghai Ranking Consultancy's 2023 Global Ranking of Academic Subjects, the university attained rank 21 in metallurgical engineering.
-It was in the 301-400 range in mechanical engineering.
+In Shanghai Ranking Consultancy's 2025 global ranking of academic subjects, the university attained rank five in metallurgical engineering among European universities and ranked 42 worldwide.
+It was in the 201-300 range in materials science & engineering.

 In 2024 it ranked in the range 801-1000 in Times Higher Education (THE) World University Ranking and in engineering sciences, 601-800.